gitKashish/kosh/README.md

     - Use a public key to create, entries.
     - Use a private key to fetch, update or delete entries.
     - use ECC

+### Command Structure
+- `init` : Setup kosh vault.
+Ask user for master password and initialize cypto data.
+- `add` : Start interactive session to add a new credential.